turingschool/front-end-curriculum/lessons/module-2/intro-to-oop.md

 * We create a new class called `TA` that **extends** from `Instructor` (this tells our TA that it is going to be subclass of `Instructor`)
 * We create our constructor, which takes in the same parameters as our `Instructor` class
-* Within our constructor, we invoke the built-in `super` function, passing through **only** the properties that it needs to inherit from the parent class
+* Within our constructor, we can invoke the built-in `super` function to call the constructor method of the parent class, passing through **only** the properties that it needs to inherit from the parent class
 * We add our additional behavior method - scheduling check-ins

 ##### More about super

 The super keyword is used to access and invoke methods on the parent class.
-In the example above, the super keyword is used to invoke the constructor function of the parent class.
+In the example above, the super keyword is used to invoke the constructor method of the parent class.
 This will allow the parent constructor to add any inherited properties to the new instance of our class.

 #### OOP: Animals and the Zoo